What Is Simplified Life Insurance? Definition, Pros & Cons

 Pros

-• Easier qualification with health issues: Controlled diabetes or hypertension often acceptable
+• Health issues accepted: Controlled diabetes or hypertension often qualifies

-• Level premiums for life: Permanent coverage rates never increase
+• Locked-in rates: Permanent coverage premiums never increase

-• Cash value accumulation: Permanent policies build cash value that can be borrowed or withdrawn
+• Cash value: Permanent policies build value you can borrow against or withdraw

 errorCheck icon